cdig/svga/README.md

 ## Todos:

-* Ask the team: Should drag be cancelled when the mouse leaves the window?

 * Gradients
 * Schematic & Pause
 * Arrows, Labels, Background Color, Manifold Backgrounds
 * Deal with SVGA Components
-* Ability to set position of Controls for simple animations
+* Ability to set position of ControlPanel for simple animations used in modules
 * Check Input on Windows
 * Mouse wheel doesn't zoom?
 * Highlighter